-This year, we’re proud to be hosting an incredible exhibition, Capturing London, by the artist Julie Leonard.
+This year, we’re proud to be hosting an incredible exhibition, Capturing London, by the artist Julie Leonard, as part of our Urban Eden season.

 Seeking to show how sustainable places enhance wellbeing, attracting and linking people from different ages and walks of life, Julie draws on her technology expertise through the use of digital media.